 What Is Debt Consolidation?

-Debt consolidation usually refers to debt consolidation loans, a type of loan issued by a bank, credit union, or online lender which combines all your debt into one loan with a lower interest rate than that of your existing credit cards, loans, or other debts.
-This allows you to make smaller monthly payments that chip away at your principal balance instead of being stuck in a loop of perpetually paying off accruing interest.
+Debt consolidation usually refers to debt consolidation loans, a type of loan issued by a bank, credit union, or online lender.
+These loans combine all your previous debt into one new loan with a lower interest rate.
+Many forms of debt can be consolidated into a new loan, including:

 What Is Bankruptcy?

-Contact an Experienced Bankruptcy Attorney
+How an Experienced Bankruptcy Attorney Can Help